-RESULTS: For bridge replacement projects, the Department achieved 66.7% of its FY 10/11 plan, having executed eight bridge replacement projects out of 12 planned.
-In addition, during the year the Department let to contract six bridge replacement projects not in the current or future plans.
+RESULTS: For bridge replacement projects, the Department achieved 108.3% of its FY 11/12 plan, having executed 13 bridge replacement projects out of 12 planned.
+In addition, during the year the Department let to contract three bridge replacement projects not in the current or future plans and advanced two projects planned for letting in a future fiscal year.